fhstp/easybiograph/README.md

 # easyBiograph

 This project aims to provide a modern web-based version of the easyBiograph.
-The easyBiograph is a diagnostical visualization tool for social workers and healthcare professionals based on the book
+The easyBiograph visualizes the biographical time bar based on the book [Soziale Diagnostik](https://www.vandenhoeck-ruprecht-verlage.com/themen-entdecken/paedagogik-soziale-arbeit/soziale-arbeit/26908/soziale-diagnostik) by Peter Pantuček-Eisenbacher.
-[Soziale Diagnostik](https://www.vandenhoeck-ruprecht-verlage.com/themen-entdecken/paedagogik-soziale-arbeit/soziale-arbeit/26908/soziale-diagnostik)
-by Peter Pantuček-Eisenbacher.
-This tool supports the collection, reflection, and analysis of biographical events for social support.
+The biographical time bar (or timeline) is an important instrument for biographical diagnostics in social work.
+It enables the presentation and analysis of a person's life course in a visual and structured form.
+It provides information about individual life conditions, events and trajectories that are relevant for the design of help and support services.

 This projects is a follow-up to:
 * [easyBiograph 1.0](http://www.easybiograph.com/) developed in Java 6 by Nikolaus Kelis